ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 </header>
 ```

-In your JavaScript use a combination of `new URL` and `import.meta.url` which means you can put the file anywhere in your project, not just the _assets/_ directory and it will be resolved automatically!
+In your JavaScript, you can also use a combination of `new URL` and `import.meta.url` which means you can put the file anywhere in your project, not just the _assets/_ directory and it will be resolved automatically!
 For production builds, Greenwood will generate a unique filename for the asset as well, e.g. _logo-83bc009f.svg_.

+> _We are looking to improve the developer experience around using `new URL` + `import.meta.url` as part of an overall isomorphic asset bundling strategy.
+You can visit this [GitHub issue](https://github.com/ProjectEvergreen/greenwood/issues/1163) to follow along._

 ```js
 const logo = new URL('../images/logo.svg', import.meta.url);